verypossible/lazysusan/docs/env.rst

 =================================

 This evironment variable is optional and determines how Lazysusan sessions will be handled throughout the skill lifecycle.
-They available values are:
+The available values are:

 ``memory``: No session information will be tracked, the ``initialState`` will be used to drive all state transition throughout the skill.